Face coverings are highly recommended for those up to date on vaccinations and required for those not up to date on vaccinations

 DEA List I Chemicals

+Listed chemicals are regulated in order to prevent the illicit manufacture of controlled substances.
 CSUA is required for List I chemicals only.
 List II chemicals have controls that are subject to high threshold amounts which generally don't apply to normal campus users.
-Listed chemicals: Chemicals that may be used to manufacture controlled substances.
-Listed chemicals are regulated in order to prevent the illicit manufacture of controlled substances

 CSUA is required for all precursor chemicals identified by the State of California Department of Justice as Precursor Chemicals.
 Precursor chemicals: Compounds that are required in the synthetic or extraction processes of drug production, and become incorporated into the drug molecule.
 Not used in the production of cocaine or heroin.
 The California Department of Justice considers these substances able to produce controlled substances.